Great Circle Expands Services to Southeast Missouri

 Great Circle’s expertise includes providing family support and parent education, psychological services, 24-hour specialized care, autism services and specialized education.
-“Children and families in southeast Missouri now have greater access to all those resources,” said Hillyer.
-“Mental health is a critical component of overall health, so addressing proper mental health needs is essential in creating an adequate safety net.

 With Doniphan and Poplar Bluff serving as regional service hubs, the merger brings Great Circle’s total number of Missouri locations to 20.
 That includes multiple community-based offices, an outdoor adventure ranch in Steelville, and five main campuses in Columbia, Marshall, Springfield, St. James and St. Louis.
 Great Circle’s statewide staff of 1,400 will serve more than 32,000 children and individuals in 2017.